Skip to main contentSkip Navigation or Skip to Content

 Yes!
 We will have a Moodle site that students can follow that will help them through the development of their portfolio however the certificates run on a semester basis like an on-campus course.
 Also, the Learning Strategist is always available via email with any questions students may have.

-Thompson Rivers University provides student conferences throughout the year.
-Please visit this page for updates on conferences.
+Thompson Rivers University provides student series throughout the year.
+Please visit this page for updates on series sessions.

 Leadership banner

-The 2022/23 TRU LEADership Conference is being re-imagined into a yearlong LEADership series.
 The purpose of the LEADership series is to encourage aspiring and active student leaders to explore their knowledge, skills, and values as they relate to leadership.
-Students will have the opportunity to build connections with fellow students, staff and faculty.
+Students will have the opportunity to build connections with fellow students, staff, and faculty.

 Winter semester sessions: